michieltjampens/dcafs/docs/Basics.md

 You can compare the result wih the raw data using `raw:dice` and `path:dice`.
 We'll try a different edit, so remove the last node with `pf:dice,delete,last`.

-The resplit one is a bit more complex so to give an example of yet another cheat method.
+The resplit one is a bit more complex so to give an example.
 According to `help:editor`, the cmd is `pf:pathid,adde,resplit,delimiter|append/remove|format`.
 The reason for using '|' instead of ',' is because it's highly likely that delimiter and format contain ','.
 * The delimiter is the same as before, so `:`.